Notice of Privacy Practices

 I understand that in order to disclose my PHI, Noble Cosmetic Surgery, must have my consent.
 Therefore, I authorize Noble Cosmetic Surgery to disclose my PHI as described in the above forms, to the recipients listed below:

 Description of the information to be disclosed (check all that apply)

 ☐All Procedures ☐Test Results ☐Appointments ☐Other ☐Surgeries☐ Billing/Account information

-I authorize Noble Cosmetic Surgery to contact me at the following number with results or questions and acknowledge if I chose to have my information emailed there is a risk of breach:
+I authorize Noble Cosmetic Surgery to contact me at the following number with results or questions and acknowledge if I choose to have my information e-mailed, there is a risk of a breach:

 May we leave a detailed message on your answering machine or voicemail?